 Nailted is a software platform you can use to send anonymous surveys to your employees, giving them a simple, convenient way to share feedback with you.
 You can use Nailted to ask targeted questions about their at-work satisfaction and workload, or you can gather quantifiable information such as in an eNPS survey (which we’ll learn about soon).

 Knowing the signs of burnout is critical.
-Depending on the size of your team and your interaction with employees, you may be able to spot these signs during team meetings, one-on-one interactions, or even in email chains.
+Depending on the size of your team and your interaction with employees, you may be able to spot these signs during team meetings, a 1:1 meeting, or even in email chains.

 Here are a few signs of burnout, according to Mayo Clinic: